 Lots of things have been renamed, including places, characters and spells.
 The graphics are essentially the same as in the Origins version, meaning far better than the NES one.
 Each character now also has new, ‘chibified’ artwork (from ‘chibi’, a style of anime drawing which makes characters look childish), in addition to their original Amano concepts.
 Sprites have been made sharper and clearer, character menu portraits have been somewhat redesigned and added to dialogue boxes.
 Their expressions even change when they talk.
 It only concerns about half the cast, but still, it’s a pretty nifty addition.
 Hilda turns out to be quite the looker, with Scott, Gordon and the Emperor also deserving an honourable mention.
 On the other hand, Minwu looks a little like a pervert, Firion is uh…very metro, to put it mildly (is that eyeshadow?), and poor Maria looks downright hideous when she smiles.

-Dialogue has also been souped up, even though the password system still exists.
+Dialogue has also been souped up, even though the keyword system still exists.
 Leila even earns a pirate accent, which you may or may not like.
 You also get a stronger hint of a Firion-Maria thing going on this time around (heck, even a hint of a love triangle with Leila thrown into the mix).
 A well-hidden minigame that had been introduced in the PlayStation version also makes a comeback.
 When you pick up Josef and have to cross the snowfield, while the party is in the snowcraft, if you hold down the A button, then press B 22 times (…), you can access a card-matching memory minigame.
 You’re given a 4×4 grid, with cards representing each of the party members, minus Leon.
 Match them all, and you get a prize, depending on how many mistakes you made.
 At the point you can first play, the prizes are just consumables and money, but if you ever get the Toad spell to level 16, you can replay the game, except now all characters will be replaced by their Toad forms, and the prizes will include some really nifty gear.
 Considering you can actually rig the game (the card patterns run on a fixed rotation), it’s an easy way to kit your team out in butt-kicking stuff, if you don’t mind the time it takes.

 Otherwise, there’s a bestiary, added cinematics, like the Dreadnought being built, and handy progress bars for spell and weapon levels.
 There’s also a jukebox, which you can unlock by clearing both FFI and FFII, but since FFII’s music is anything but memorable, it’s not really an advantage.